Shaunakk09/SpringProject-Note/README.md

 # SpringProject-Note

+The project is aimed at developing a secure and scalable RESTful API to facilitate note management.
+Leveraging Spring Boot, it ensures rapid API development with seamless integration capabilities.
+MySQL is selected as the primary database due to its reliability and strong support for structured data storage, crucial for managing user notes efficiently.
+To optimize performance, Redis, a caching tool, is utilized, effectively caching frequently accessed data and reducing database load.

+One of the essential functionalities of the API is enabling users to perform CRUD (Create, Read, Update, Delete) operations on their notes.
+Moreover, the application allows users to share their notes with others and search for specific notes using keywords.
+To maintain a balanced system load and prevent misuse, the project integrates rate-limiting logic, ensuring controlled access to the API endpoints.

+By combining Spring Boot's flexibility, MySQL's robust data handling, Redis caching capabilities, and effective rate-limiting measures, the project aims to deliver a secure, scalable, and efficient note management system through its RESTful API.

 **As MYSQL DataBase has been used in this project, it has to be set up locally-**
 1. Download MySQL community version from here- https://dev.mysql.com/downloads/mysql/
 2. mysql -u root -p